sagarchalla/angularFirebaseAPI/README.md

 -- Clone the repository

--- Run commange npm install from the project directory
+-- Run commang 'npm install' from the project directory

 -- Set up a free angular fire base account and copy the API key into the environment.ts file